10 August 2023

 4. Get Some Inspiration

-Well, it’s not really the next step when thinking over Online educational website design; the inspiration is something that should follow you the whole way through.
+Well, it’s not really the next step when thinking over website design for educational institutions; inspiration is something that should follow you the whole way through.

-If you now know how to design a continuing education website, we’ve collected the top examples to illustrate how a well-designed educational website may look like.
+If you now know how to design a continuing education website, we’ve collected the top website design examples to illustrate what a well-designed educational website may look like.

 Ready to be inspired?

 This example is one of the Agente design projects.
 It lets you focus on the visual component of the website design.